dfrnt-labs/terminusdb-docs-static/src/app/docs/collaboration-with-terminuscms-dashboard/page.md

 ---
 nextjs:
   metadata:
-    title: Collaboration Features with the TerminusCMS Dashboard
+    title: Collaboration Features with the TerminusDB Dashboard
     description: >-
-      How to guides for leveraging collaboration features using TerminusCMS dashboard.
+      How to guides for leveraging collaboration features using TerminusDB dashboard.
     openGraph:
       images: >-